Education

 Massachusetts Institute of Technology

-As an undergraduate, I gained research experience across several different areas of astrophysics.
-I worked with Prof. Fiona Harrison (Caltech) on high-energy, X-ray astronomy with NuSTAR; with Dr. Martin Elvis (Harvard/CfA) on observations and modeling of active supermassive black holes; and with Prof. Rob Simcoe (MIT/MKI) on early universe galaxy evolution.
-These projects gave me a strong foundation in modeling, astronomical observations, and data analysis, which I now apply to the field of exoplanet science.
+As an undergraduate, I gained research experience across several areas of astrophysics.
+I worked with Prof. Fiona Harrison at Caltech on high-energy X-ray astronomy with NuSTAR; with Dr. Martin Elvis at the CfA on observations and modeling of active supermassive black holes; and with Prof. Rob Simcoe at MIT/MKI on early-universe galaxy evolution.